 By correcting structural issues such as missing teeth or damaged teeth, our dental team can help repair your smile – and restore your oral health.

-Depending on what your condition is, our dentists at Midland Family Dentistry will develop the best possible restorative treatment plan for you.
+Depending on what your condition is, our dentists at Midland Family Dentistry will work with you to develop a restorative treatment plan to meet your unique needs.

 At Midland Family Dentistry, our dentists use composite (tooth-coloured) fillings to mend a cavity or repair tooth damage, such as a crack.
 These fillings can handle moderate pressure from the constant stress of chewing and could be used on front and back teeth.